Super-easy NO CHURN Rhubarb Ice Cream. A deliciously thick and creamy, super-fruity dessert to make the most of rhubarb season. Optional Vegan.

 No churn Rhubarb Ice Cream needs nothing other than a spoon and a bowl to be perfect.
 However… I have tried it with various toppings on your behalf (it would have been wrong not to!).

 My top picks are to drizzle with a little honey or Maple syrup, raspberry coulis, blackberry or blackcurrant sauce or good old chocolate sauce.
 Each adds either a slightly sticky sweetness or complementary tartness which is divine.
 If the honey can be ‘flavoured’ with a hint of vanilla or a little cinnamon, so much the better.
 You could even top with a sprinkle of Honey-Roasted Cinnamon Pecans.
 They add a delightful crunch and are totally addictive.

 Of course, rhubarb ice cream is just as amazing ‘straight’ on a cone.
-And there are now plenty of gluten free options available.
-Our favourites are the gluten free ice cream waffle cones from Barkat and also the ones from Eskal.
-However, gluten free cones are also now available in Tesco too!
+And there are now plenty of gluten free options available… Gluten free cones are also now available in Tesco too!

 Ready to make my Rhubarb Ice Cream recipe?

 If you’re loving the sound and simplicity of my No Churn Rhubarb Ice Cream, then grab what you need and head to the kitchen.
 In no time at all, you’ll be enjoying the most luscious ice cream and wondering why you ever bother buying the stuff… This is so much yummier!